TheZambi/COMP/README.md

 ## SUMMARY: (Describe what your tool does and its main features.)

 Our tool allows the compilation of Java-- files into a jasmin file compatible with other Java bytecode.

-TODO: Describe a bit more
+To run our project, we first need to create a jar file of it.
+After that, we run one of the following the commands:
+- `java Main [-r=<num>] [-o] <input_file.jmm>`
+- `java -jar COMP2021-1D.jar [-r=<num>] [-o] <input_file.jmm>`

+We start by making a syntactic analysis of the provided file to check if it's according to our grammar.
+During this phase, any error made in a while expression, when declaring variables, assigning variables and calling methods are reported with an error message.

+The second phase is a semantic analysis.
+This checks if what it's written in the file makes sense.
+Here we report mismatches of variable assignments, returns values and many other things.
+We also try to "clean" up the code a bit by, for example, deleting files that are not being used anywhere.
+We also do some optimizations in this phase such as constant propagation and folding, making the code more efficient.

+The third phase is generation of `OLLIR` code.
+This is code that makes the transition to jasmin code easier.
+Here we also do some optimizations, for example, using while templates that require one less `goto` instruction.

+The last phase is the jasmin code generation phase.
+TODO
 #### Main features

 - Method overloading